 Our professional fees are based on the expertise and skills of our specialist Will dispute lawyers who only practice law in Wills and Estates.
 This means they are not distracted from your case with other cases involving different law.

-Different parts of the contested Will process will require the expertise or work of staff with different levels of knowledge.
+Different parts of the contested Will process will require the expertise or work of lawyers with different levels of knowledge.
+Tasks that follow standard procedures may be completed by junior lawyers.
+Tasks that require complex legal opinion and preparation will require senior lawyers or partners to be involved.
 The hourly fee charged will depend on who works on a required task.

 Once your case proceeds to a hearing in the Supreme Court, you're required to pay a hearing fee.
-Prior to any hearing your case will set down for mediation.
-80 - 90% of claims are resolved during mediation.
+Prior to any hearing, your case will be set down for mediation.
+80-90% of claims are resolved during mediation.
 A court appointed mediator is free under these circumstances.
 Deputy registrars of the Supreme Court are assigned to mediate these cases.

 Where your case is difficult you may want to pay for a private mediator.
 A private mediator who offers their services is a senior practitioner in this area of Will dispute law.
 Private mediators are therefore more experienced than court appointed mediators (deputy registrars) in understanding the issues of a complex case and what might be considered a fair outcome.